 The coffee table is another Walmart find and cost $105.
 You can buy it here.

 I love the industrial style of the table and the size was perfect for our low profile sofa and chair.

-There’s two things we dislike about this table: the wheels do not move so you will stub your toes and the wood is cheap.
-Actually, it’s not real wood at all, just a particle board with a photo of wood overlaying it.
+There are two things we dislike about this table: the wheels do not move so you will stub your toes and the wood is cheap.
+Actually, it’s not real wood at all, just particle board with a photo of wood overlaying it.
 Unfortunately, Scotch tape will destroy it.
 I was wrapping a gift one day and cut 3 pieces of tape and placed them on the edge of the table until I needed them – all 3 pieces removed the paper from the table.
 I was able to use a light brown watercolor pencil to repair it fairly well.

 Another lesson learned!